TuvokYang/setuptools-nodejs/README.md

 # setuptools-nodejs

-A setuptools extension for building Node.js frontend projects and packaging them with Python code.
+A setuptools extension for building Node.js frontend projects and packaging them with Python code, specifically designed for full-stack applications with Python backend frameworks like Flask and FastAPI.

+> **Design Inspiration**: This project draws inspiration from [setuptools-rust](https://github.com/PyO3/setuptools-rust) and [setuptools-scm](https://github.com/pypa/setuptools-scm), adopting similar extension patterns and configuration approaches for seamless integration with the Python packaging ecosystem.

 [中文文档](README_CN.md) | [English Documentation](README.md)